nurkiewicz/java-concurrency-workshop/Data structures/Queues/Ordered concurrency/task.md

 But jobs with different `key` are free to run at the same time.
 For example, `key=1` and `key=2` _should_ run concurrently.
 How do you implement such a consumer?
+Your implementation should support at least *10* concurrently running `CustomerJob`s.
+But jobs for the same key should be serialized.

 <div class="hint">
 Imagine you have a separate thread for each unique key.